Grow-Myelin/Grow-Myelin.github.io/docs/education.md

 # Education

-## Bachelor of Science in Mathematics and Economics
+## Bachelors of Science
+### Mathematics and Economics

 **Georgia State University, Atlanta, GA** | _Class of 2020_

-- Completed a comprehensive curriculum focusing on quantitative analysis, statistical methods, and economic theory.
+- Completed a comprehensive curriculum focusing on rigorous math courses, quantitative analysis, statistical methods, and economic theory.

-- Engaged in advanced projects utilizing mathematical models to solve economic problems, demonstrating strong analytical and problem-solving skills.

-- Participated in seminars and workshops on data analysis, enhancing practical knowledge in using statistical software for economic research.
+- Led a team project modeling asset bubbles with physics equations, using Bloomberg data for model calibration.

+- Collaborated with the Molkov Theoretical Neuroscience Research Group by developing visualizations for experimental data using Matplotlib and Python to model the feedback mechanisms that underlie the cardio-respiratory system.

 ## Certifications